modm-io/modm/examples/stm32f3_discovery/gdb/Readme.md

 # Debugging with GDB and OpenOCD

-To debug XPCC programs on your target you need OpenOCD as well as a target specific _arm-none-eabi-_ **gdb** in your PATH.
+To debug MODM programs on your target you need OpenOCD as well as a target specific _arm-none-eabi-_ **gdb** in your PATH.

 If you only want to debug this _gdb_ example project, you can skip right to